Sarah Hackett Stevenson: Career

 Stevenson's medical career began in Chicago where from 1875 to 1880 she was physiology chair at the Woman's Hospital Medical College.
 During this time, she was elected to membership in the Illinois State Medical Society.
-In 1875, she was appointed head of the Illinois State Medical Society's committee on progress in physiology.
+In 1875, she was appointed head of the society's committee on progress in physiology.
 In 1876, as an alternate delegate to the American Medical Association convention in Philadelphia, she fulfilled the role of delegate when the appointee was unable to fulfill his attend.
 This made her the first woman member.
 Her participation in the AMA continued as she served as delegate for three more conventions and, in 1878, chaired an AMA special committee for advancing physical sciences.
 In 1879, she presented a paper on the sympathetic nervous system.

 Influence

 She was the first of many: the first woman member of the American Medical Association (AMA), the first woman appointed on the State Board of Health, and the first woman to be on staff at the Cook County Hospital.
 She was a strong advocate for the emancipation of woman.
 Dr. Stevenson opted to resign from her position at the Woman's Medical College because she believed the segregation of sexes in medical school was no longer needed.
 In 1875, she took up a professorship at the Women's Hospital Medical College, which later became part of Northwestern University but was closed in 1892.
 In 1876, attending the AMA convention as a delegate of the Illinois State Medical Society, she was accepted without controversy as the AMA's first female member.
 In 1880 she co-founded the Illinois Training School for Nurses together with Lucy Flower.
 She retired in 1903.

 Dr. Stevenson was listed as a consulting physician at Bellevue Place, sanitarium and rest home in Batavia, Illinois.

-In 1893, Stevenson proposed to the Chicago Woman's Club to create a safe home for women and children without funds and in of shelter.
+In 1893, Stevenson proposed to the Chicago Woman's Club to create a safe home for women and children without funds and in need of shelter.
 Her proposal was accepted by many and followed by donations from various individuals and other clubs; the Woman's Model Lodging House was then opened to the public as a result of Stevenson's plea to help those in need.
 There was a charge of fifteen cents per night, and those who were unable pay were given work to pay for their lodging.